 Attending kessei, a traditional three-month training period held each spring and fall, offers an unparalleled opportunity to grow, be challenged, and deepen your practice.
 The rigorous schedule and remote, beautiful setting allow students to immerse themselves completely in their practice– a rare opportunity in our hectic, plugged-in, multitasking world.

 Guided by our abbot, Shinge Roshi, and senior residents, kessei participants learn traditional Rinzai Zen forms and engage in daily zazen, sutra chanting, and study.
-Sesshin, a silent week of intensive practice, is held once a month, providing the opportunity for deep introspection and daily individual study with Shinge Roshi.
-Students will be assigned samu (work practice) which includes tasks such as working in our organic garden, cooking, cleaning, and caring for our buildings and grounds.Yoga, breath work, and other body practices are a part of the daily schedule too, as are personal and group study periods.
+Sesshin, a silent week of intensive practice, is held once a month, providing the opportunity for deep introspection and daily individual study.
+Students will be assigned samu (work practice) which includes tasks such as cooking, cleaning, and caring for our buildings and grounds.Yoga, breath work, and other body practices are a part of the daily schedule too, as are personal and group study periods.

 Students whose aspiration, sincerity, and dedication are strong are encouraged to remain at Dai Bosatsu Zendo throughout the year for as long as their life circumstances permit.
 Those with a deep vow may apply for ordination, which requires unwavering immersion in the intensive 1,000-day training of Rinzai Zen.

 The DBZ community upholds high standards of personal and group conduct, rooted in the six paramitas (virtues of perfection) of the Buddhist teachings: dana (generosity), sila (living by the ten precepts), kshanti (patience and endurance), virya (assiduous, energetic practice), dhyana (zazen), and prajna (wisdom).
 Residents work together to provide a place where all who come can experience the Buddha-Dharma in an authentic and life-changing way.